Main Menu

 Customer KPIs

-Monitor churn, expansion revenue, NPS/CSAT trends, and support ticket volume.
-Price increases above segment WTP often impact satisfaction and support metrics before affecting churn.
+Track churn, expansion revenue, NPS/CSAT trends, and support ticket volume.
+Price increases that exceed segment WTP typically appear first in satisfaction scores and support volume before affecting churn rates.

 Guardrail KPIs

-Track price realization (actual vs. list price), leakage rate (revenue lost to unauthorized discounts), and exception rate (transactions requiring manager override) to ensure the pricing strategy is executed as intended.
+Price realization (actual versus list), leakage rate (revenue lost to unauthorized discounts), and exception rate (percentage of transactions requiring manager override) indicate whether the pricing strategy is being executed as intended.
+These metrics serve as an early-warning system, distinguishing a well-governed rollout from one that deteriorates in the field.

 Worked Example: Sensitivity Analysis for a B2B Offering